arirusso/pulse-analysis/README.md

 It's recommended that the audio file have a pulse rate of *16th notes* at *120 BPM* and be around *10 minutes long*.

-If it's not clear what's meant by this, sample audio files are included in the repository and can be found [here](https://github.com/arirusso/pulse-analysis/tree/master/spec/media)
+If it's not clear what's meant by this, example audio files are included in the repository and can be found [here](https://github.com/arirusso/pulse-analysis/tree/master/spec/media)

 ### Command Line